 For more info, see FTP upload tips.

-In the Device Settings menu, the device name, device roles (enable/disable encoder/decoder), security settings, remote XML control, and network settings can be configured.
+In the Device Settings menu, the device name, security settings, remote XML control, network settings, and NTP timeserver can be configured.

-In General settings, the device name and device roles can be changed.
+In General settings, the device name can be changed.

 In Security settings, a password can be set so that only those who know the password can access the device.
 For more information, see Setting up password protection.